 Many recipes use only Rice Flour.
 However, some use 1/4th part of the dough with maida as well.

-Pooris will end up hard if you cook it for long time as maida is used.
+Pooris will end up hard if you cook it for a long time as maida is used.

-Rontose is made using a presser, if you don’t have use a greased plastic sheet and press the balls.
+Rontose is made using a presser, if you don't have the presser, you can use a greased plastic sheet and press the balls.